Flowing Data through Templates - the Art of Silicon Paginator

 - When documents contain flowing text, there is often a design goal of making the document appear to be hand-crafted.
 In response, we have evolved rules-driven composition that can accomplish this in an automated fashion.
 For example, the number of records in a table can determine whether it can be slightly adjusted to fit onto a page, or if it must be spread across two pages with filler images or advertisements.
 Either way, the result is the appearance of perfect pagination.

 The goal here is not to put designers out of work: instead, the designers working on an automation project such as Royal Caribbean are empowered to control the design intent of the entire process.
 Because templates are built with standard InDesign styles and geometries, template design is very powerful.
 By simply changing the fonts in paragraph and character styles, or the swatches of a document, radical changes in the look and feel are possible.
 Going beyond this, we also offer the designers new ways to map to data that allow for changes in database schema or page flow.

 As we evolve the Silicon Paginator market, we may actually take some focus on specific vertical markets, yet probably more for the marketing than for significant vertical-specific development.
 We have at our disposal the power of a very wide array of functions and techniques to handle everything that comes up in virtually any document type.
 For example, the text formatting of catalogs is sometimes dumbed down to support limitations of source data, yet in our case we can offer truly robust text formatting: once this is supported in the system of record, it can be a very positive feature of the output.

-We are grateful that we chose Adobe as a partner long ago, and specifically that we have relied on Adobe InDesign Server as our composition engine the past 11 years.
+We are grateful that we chose Adobe as a partner long ago, and specifically that we have relied on Adobe InDesign Server as our composition engine since 2005.
 We bet a long time ago that one day InDesign Server would go fast enough to support even those use cases with extreme throughput (such as transactional statements and large variable data print jobs), and that day has arrived.